 Hours are great ways to determine productivity in many industries, but not ours.
 Working in a startup is a much different experience than working in a factory.
 You can’t throw more time at a problem and expect it to get solved.
 Code is a creative endeavor.
 You need to be in the right mindset to create high-quality code.

 At first glance, we might dismiss Holman’s comments as being mostly irrelevant.
 Few of us work in startup companies; few people are software developers.
-The Bureau of Labor Statistics does keep track of how many Americans work in factories (In 2010, about 7,779,000 of 134,004,000 workers, or about 6% in total).
+The Bureau of Labor Statistics does keep track of how many Americans work in factories (about 6%-8% of all non-farm workers).
 But many people in large organizations do feel like they are just a cog in a larger machine:

 If we tweak this blogger’s comments to remove technical language, his argument sounds more broadly applicable.
 Check out how he closes the piece: